CS385 - SYLLABUS

 specify your sources together with all turned-in materials.
 List classmates you discussed your homework with and webpages from which you got inspiration or copied (short) code snippets.
 All students are expected to understand and be able to explain their turned-in materials.
 Plagiarism and cheating, as in copying the work of others, paying others to do your work, etc, is obviously prohibited, is grounds for failing the course, and will be reported.

-TOPICS COVERED (tentative)
+TOPICS COVERED (TENTATIVE)

-- The C programming language
+- The C programming language (depending on student background)

 - from source code to executable